okhryapina/CalendarManual/Android/User_manual.md

 # Meetings are not displayed in the Meetings tab.

-## Have you selected Active calendar in the "My meeting video" app settings?
+## Have you selected Active calendar in the "My Meeting Video" app settings?
 If not, do the following:
-* open My meeting video app
+* open My Meeting Video app
-* go Meetings
+* open Meetings
 * open Settings
-* go Calendar
+* open Calendar
-* check needed calendar
+* select the needed calendar

 ![gif](ezgif.com-video-to-gif.gif)